neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ### Enabling Server Side Rendering in Astro using Node.js Adapter

-To interact with the chatbot over a server-side API, you are going to enable server-side rendering in your Astro application.
+To interact with the chatbot over a server-side API, you will enable server-side rendering in your Astro application.
 Execute the following command in your terminal:

 ```bash
 npx astro add node